Gertkeno/Gertkeno.github.io/dialogue-systems/30_vm_op.md

 ```

 This format is reliant on the first character on a line, this makes it easy to
 expand for more shorthand or unique functions.
+Keep in mind this sample code
+doesn't check for any potentially extreme errors, like reading the same `# name`.
+Validating function inputs will be the bulk of your error checking, it's very
+important to highlight any potential syntax or logic errors.

 I'll write out the `trim_whitespace()` function, and the string based type Byte
 constructor for completions sake.